-I grew up in San Diego, California, in a small coastal community named Ocean Beach (pictured above), which is 23.2 miles north of the Mexican border.
+I grew up in San Diego, California, in a small coastal community named Ocean Beach, which is 23.2 miles north of the Mexican border.
 Looking back on my childhood, I have very fond memories of going on family vacations, hanging out with friends, playing video games, going to theme parks, riding bikes, skateboards, and bodyboarding at the beach.

-There were an abundance of good times, however, I also vividly recall a lot of hardships.
+There was an abundance of good times, however, I also vividly recall a lot of hardships.
 In fact, many of my earliest memories are psychologically disturbing experiences.

 They said I was always making people laugh, and had a ton of energy and enthusiasm.
 I don’t remember this phase of life, but I do recollect how things were from about 5-6 years of age onward.
 What I can declare with certainty is that I was extremely sensitive.

 - My Dream Jobs

 - The Drug Enforcement Agency Pays me a Visit

 - My Drinking gets WAY out of Control